julianlk522/FITM/README.md

     -always use "and" instead of "&" unless part of proper noun -describe the containing group, not the object if one of many -e.g., channels not channel
--Optional summaries that can be edited if you submit / like enough links with a certain cat?
-    -i.e., if you submit enough links with cat "FOSS" you get to add a wiki-like summary of "FOSS" that appears on the top page when it is applied alone
 -Tmap period filter?
 -Improve frontend A11y/semantic markup/looks
     -subtitle probably should not be h2